Mondo Cane ("A Dog's World") is a 1962 film directed by Gualtiero Jacopetti, Paolo Cavara, and Franco Prosperi.

 - Narrator: Narration that ranges from serious (in a Large Ham sort of way) in some of the nastier segments, to drily sarcastic in some of the sillier segments.

-- National Geographic Nudity: The topless women of Kiriwina Island, literally hunting for men.
+- National Geographic Nudity: The topless women of Kiriwina Island, literally hunting for husbands, as their society practices polyandry.
 Notably, when the film depicts white women for fanservice, like the French ladies flirting with American sailors, the white women keep their tops on.

 - To the Pain: According to the narration, a shark in the waters off Malaysia recently killed and ate a 12-year-old boy.
 So the local fishermen are getting their revenge by hooking sharks and force-feeding them poisonous sea urchins, which ensures that the sharks will die a slow and painful death in about seven days.